Toni Tennille: Personal life

 Tennille married her first husband, former drummer Kenneth Shearer, in June 1962 at the age of 22.
 They divorced in late 1972.
-The divorce was civil and they remained on amicable terms.
-She then married Daryl Dragon on February 14, 1974.
+She married Daryl Dragon on November 11, 1975.
 Tennille stated that their accountant told them they would do "a lot better with taxes" if they were married.
-The couple moved from Reno, Nevada, to Prescott, Arizona, in 2007.
+In 2007, the couple moved from Reno, Nevada, to Prescott, Arizona.
 They divorced in July 2014.

 In 2015, Tennille moved to Florida at the suggestion of her sister Jane.
-During the promotion of her autobiography on The Today Show in the spring of 2016, Tennille said the reason for their divorce was Dragon's "inability to be affectionate".
-In her memoir Tennille revealed that despite their success and public image of a solid marriage, she was lonely and isolated.
+During the promotion of her autobiography on The Today Show in the spring of 2016, Tennille said the reason for their divorce was Dragon's "inability to be affectionate."
+In her memoir, Tennille revealed that despite their success and public image of a solid marriage, she was lonely and isolated.
 Dragon had been controlling and emotionally distant; throughout their relationship they slept in separate bedrooms.
 "I can say without exaggeration that he showed no physical affection for me during our very long marriage," she said.
 She reported that Dragon reacted positively to her memoir and the revelation by saying, "I saw you on The Today Show.
 I was proud of you."

-Despite their divorce, Tennille and Dragon remained friends until his death from kidney failure on January 2, 2019.
+Following their divorce, Tennille and Dragon remained friends until his death from kidney failure on January 2, 2019.
 Dragon stated in a February 2017 interview with People that Tennille had returned to Arizona to assist him following a serious health-related incident he had experienced the previous year.